 I know before I decided to use Haute Chocolate for my stock photography, I would get hung up on finding the right site with the right image.
 Now I have a collection of images to choose from.
 It takes me maybe 5 minutes tops to find an image for each blog post.

-The reason I use templates for all of my blog post and social media images is because all of the hard work is done once and all I need to do is replace the image and update the text.
+The reason I use templates for all of my blog post and social media images is that all of the hard work is done once and all I need to do is replace the image and update the text.
 Easy peasy!

-Basically taking the time upfront to make the harder decisions saves you time in the long run.
+Basically taking the time upfront to make the harder decisions, saves you time in the long run.
 It starts to break down the possible obstacles that might get in your way and cause you to procrastinate!